-Ginkgo Bioworks was founded with the mission to make biology easier to engineer.
+Ginkgo Bioworks was founded in 2008 with the mission to make biology easier to engineer.

 Engineering biology isn't easy.
 It is frustratingly, painfully difficult.
 It's programming without a debugger, manufacturing without CAD, and construction without cranes.
 At Ginkgo we are building a team that can build debuggers, write CAD, and operate cranes.
 We are looking for the best engineers, scientists, and hackers.
 See open positions here.

 What You Can Expect

 Brilliant, Passionate People

 Quirky, productive, passionate people and fascinating, fast-paced, scalable biology?
 The glass is twice as big at Ginkgo and I’m hooked.Kar Mun ("Carmen") NeohManager, Procurement and Supply ChainLinkedIn

 I'm continually inspired by my colleagues' dedication to excellence in the work that we do; their kindness and care make it easy to work together on challenging projects.Jeff LouAutomation ArchitectLinkedIn

 Learn About Our Teams